top of page

 Lots of Ideas, Not a lot of time

-Feature Prioritization - Feature Prioritization 3.png
+Feature Prioritization - Feature Prioritization 2.jpg

 DESIGN

-The Asynchronous Feedback form I designed on Miro!
+A Asynchronous Feedback form I designed

 ITERATION